AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 * Search for user based on username

 * Video Screen
-  * It displays videos with almost post features
+  * It displays all users videos with almost post features
   * Control of sound & play

 * Profile Screen